When do security journalists stop being journalists?

 Gardner’s no dupe.
 Let’s hope he realises the damage that feeble fare like this does to his credibility as a reporter.

-2 thoughts on “When do security journalists stop being journalists?
+2 responses to “When do security journalists stop being journalists?”

 1. Bit harsh on Frank, who after all had a number of exclusive lines in his report, ie that ambulance crews were now carrying dosimeters.
 I’ve not heard or seen that anywhere else.